Listed building consent - a guide

 Examples of works that would not normally require consent

-• Internal works, such as redecorating
+• internal works, such as redecorating

-• installing bathrooms and kitchen fittings
+• installing bathroom and kitchen fittings

 • central heating installations

 However, if these works interfere with important internal features such as panelling or mouldings, consent may be required.
 This list is by no means comprehensive and is included for guidance purposes only.
-If you are in any doubt whether you need Listed Building consent, please contact the Planning Section before you start work.
+If you are in any doubt whether you need listed building consent, please contact the Planning Section before you start work.

-In addition, all free-standing buildings, for example, barns, walls and statues erected before 1st July 1948 within the curtilage of a Listed Building, are also protected and therefore, any works or alterations to them will require Listed Building consent.
+In addition, all free-standing buildings, for example, barns, walls and statues erected before 1st July 1948 within the curtilage of a listed building, are also protected and therefore, any works or alterations to them will require listed building consent.

 Back to top

-What if I undertake works without gaining Listed Building consent?
+What if I undertake works without gaining listed building consent?

-If unauthorised works to a Listed Building are unsympathetic, the Councils can take enforcement action.
+If unauthorised works to a listed building are unsympathetic, the councils can take enforcement action.
 This may require a building to be restored to its former state or specify action, which would alleviate the effects of the works executed without consent.
-The Courts do not regard ignorance of listing as a defence where work is undertaken without the necessary consent.
+The courts do not regard ignorance of listing as a defence where work is undertaken without the necessary consent.

 Back to top